Application is now closed

 Step 4 – Fill in the application form online*.
 You must also upload:

-- CV and motivation letter in English, and
+- CV and motivation letter in English, AND

-Applicants will be evaluated on a set criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
+Applicants will be evaluated on a set of evaluation criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
 For full selection criteria check the Guide for Applicants.
 You can also download the Guide for Evaluators to see how your application will be assessed.

-Key Dates (First call for applications)
+Key Dates extraordinary call for applications (subject to changes).

 What you need to do?